 If we sound proud of who we are, that’s not by mistake.
 Here are some of the reasons why—and why you should choose UNO.

 UNO offers the best of a metropolitan research university.
-It’s little wonder that for the past five years, the College of IS&T has participated in 399 grants and contracts totalling over more than $19 million (external and internal projects).
+It’s little wonder that for the past five years, the College of IS&T has participated in 399 grants and contracts totaling over more than $19 million (external and internal projects).
 Research interests in IS&T are as diverse as the many disciplines involved in the college, and some faculty have achieved national recognition for their work.
-Take Associate Professor of Information Assurance Dr. Robin Gandhi, whose research in information assurance and risk assessment has made him a popular media source for stories about smart phone data usage and privacy.
+Take Associate Professor of Information Assurance Dr. Robin Gandhi, whose research in information assurance and risk assessment has made him a popular media source for stories about smartphone data usage and privacy.

 Technology evolves, and the College of IS&T is continually evaluating our curriculum to ensure we stay ahead of the curve.
 Some fundamental courses always remain, while others reflect changing times.
 Learning opportunities extend beyond the classroom and into the work environment.
 More than 80 percent of IS&T students have internships in their field, and a majority of them are paid.